-The instructions on this page are either PC relative or may update the 'pcc'.
+The instructions on this page are either PC relative or may update the pcc.
 Therefore an implementation may make them illegal in debug mode.
-If they are supported then the value of the 'pcc' in debug mode is UNSPECIFIED by this document.
+If they are

 12.10.4.
 CM.POPRETZ

 Destroy stack frame (CM.POPRETZ): load the return address register and register 0 to 12 saved registers from the stack frame, deallocate the stack frame.
 Move zero into argument register zero.
 Return through the return address register.
 16-bit encodings.